marjerie/marjerie.github.io/_pages/cv.md

   *  **[Work 2](https://marjerie.github.io/projects/TPEC):** Smart Energy Routing For Rural Islanded Microgrid Clusters
       *April 2019 - November 2019*
   *  **Work 3:** Irrigation Load Optimization for Enhanced Agricultural Productivity in Rural Microgrid Clusters
-     *November 2019 - May 2020*
+     *November 2019 - May 2020* <br>
-    *	Developed an algorithm to improve irrigation load in rural microgrid clusters using Python.
+         *	Developed an algorithm to improve irrigation load in rural microgrid clusters using Python.<br>
          *	Enhances the irrigation load efficiency by 9.1 percent and amount of irrigation by 22.6 percent.

 **Vetronics Trainee**, CVRDE, Defence Research and Development Organisation
 *May 2019*